MHidayatz/OlympicDataAnalysis/README.md

 2. **Python**: Python, along with libraries such as Pandas and sqlalchemy, is used for exploring the data and carrying out data analysis tasks.
 This includes data cleaning, transformation, and statistical analysis.

 3. **PowerBI**: PowerBI is used for data visualization, allowing us to create dynamic and interactive visual representations of the data.
 This provides a more intuitive understanding of the data and the insights derived from it.
+You can access the PowerBI report [here](https://app.powerbi.com/view?r=eyJrIjoiMTY5ZjNiNjktYjMwZS00ZjMzLTk0MGEtM2U4NzRkZjEzYmExIiwidCI6IjhhMDZmZWZlLTBmNGQtNGU3YS05NzU0LTFhZmE1MWI5MmQyMCIsImMiOjEwfQ%3D%3D).

 ## Getting Started